OriolGraCar/InteractMaker/README.md

 	- A Nucleosoma (3kuy.pdb) in test/nucl/
 	- An ATP-syntasa (5kw1.pdb) in test/ATP/
 	- An Hemoglobin (1a3n.pdb) in test/hemoglobin/
-	- A Mosaic Virus Capside (3j7l.pdb) in test/mosaic_virus/
+	- A Mosaic Virus capside (3j7l.pdb) in test/mosaic_virus/
+	- A Penicillium chrysogenum Virus capside (3j3i.pdb) test/Pc_capsid/
 	- An Aquaporin (2rc2.pdb) in test/aquaporin/
 	- A RNA Polymerase I (5lmx.pdb) in test/RNA_polI/
 	- A RNA exosome (2nn6.pdb) in test/RNA_exosome/